 Employers who do not acquire workers compensation from third parties need approval for self-insurance.
-Employees who suspect their employers do not carry workers’ compensation or whose employer advises them to purchase or pay for their own insurance policy should consider consulting a Baton Rouge workers’ comp attorney or report their employer to the Fraud & Compliance Division of the Office of Workers Compensation Administration.
+Employees who suspect their employers do not carry workers’ compensation or whose employer advises them to purchase or pay for their own insurance policy should consider consulting a Baton Rouge workers’ compensation lawyer.
+They may also report their employer to the Fraud & Compliance Division of the Office of Workers Compensation Administration.

-First of all, employees have the obligation to report any work-related injuries to their employer.
-If their injuries are so severe that they prevent that, a work colleague, supervisor, relative, or workers comp lawyer can do it for them.
+First, employees have the obligation to report any work-related injuries to their employer.
+If their injuries are so severe that they prevent them from reporting, a work colleague, supervisor, relative, or workers comp lawyer can do it for them.

 If the injury disables the employee for a period of no more than two weeks, the employee should receive compensation after the first week.
-If their disability lasts more than two weeks, the compensation should cover the first week as well, and the employee should receive it after the first two weeks have passed.
+If their disability lasts more than two weeks, the compensation should cover the first week as well.
+The employee should receive it after the first two weeks have passed.

-Since there is no exhaustive list of injuries and affections that qualify for workers compensation in Baton Rouge, the best way to find out whether a particular injury or affection qualifies is to consult a local workman’s comp attorney.
+Since there is no exhaustive list of injuries and affections that qualify for workers compensation in Louisiana, the best way to find out whether a particular injury or affliction qualifies is to consult a Baton Rouge workers’ compensation lawyer.

-As the latter may confirm, most physical and mental injuries arising from occupational diseases or workplace accidents qualify.
-However, in case of mental injuries, the applicant or their workers comp lawyer will have to prove that they are the result of a physical injury or sudden, unusual stress related to one’s employment.
+As the attorney can confirm, most physical and mental injuries arising from occupational diseases or workplace accidents qualify.
+However, in case of mental injuries, the applicant or their workmans’ comp lawyer will have to prove that they are the result of a physical injury or sudden, unusual stress related to one’s employment.

 Workers Compensation Calculation Principles

-One way of assessing the value of the workers’ compensation benefits an employee can receive is to let a workers’ comp attorney calculate them.
+One way of assessing the value of the workers’ compensation benefits an employee can receive is to call A.L.L.
+Law Firm and have us calculate them for you during your free case evaluation.
 For those who wish to take matters into their own hands, knowing the basic principles may help.